 - Ensuring all 'installations' are working, such as gas, electricity, and heating.

-- Installation and appliance maintenance and safety.
-Please note: only applies to landlord-owned appliances.
+- Installation, appliance maintenance and safety.
+Please note: This only applies to landlord-owned appliances.

-- Treat potentially health-threatening issues such as rising damp.
+- Treat potentially health-threatening issues such as rising dampness.

 - General wear and tear, such as fading, flaking, and the chipping of paint.